marq24/emacberry.com/_docs/1000-intro.md

 will process your data](#dataprocessing) a bit easier to understand.

 <span class="shot">![welcome](/assets/img/gpsl/welcome.png)</span>
+The bottom line is - location information **is** sensitive data and you as the user having the full control what will be happening with this data.
+Of course, you are able to share recordings or live locations via the app, but all these additional features requires your consent, and you need to actively configure/enable them.
+So **you are in full control** what is happening - the app is a tool in your hands - use it wisely.

+> I do eran my money with something completely different - GPSLogger II is just a hobby, and I am happy to provide the
+> app for free.
+Even this website here does not use any tracking or even cookies.

-In the case of an update, the app will start with the latest change log information which always includes the option to read the Privacy Policy.
+In the case of an update of GPSLogger (and there have been quite some updates in the past), the app will start with the latest change log information which always includes the option to read the Privacy Policy.

 The ChangeLog (which is quite long now) can be also accessed any time later from the application settings via the _App Changelog_.
 (I'll guess I have to add the log also to this manual at some day)<br class="shot-end"/>